alex/what-happens-when/README.rst

   Linux).
 * This segment is sent to the Network Layer, which wraps an additional IP header.
-The IP address of the destination server as well as that of the current machine is inserted to form a packet.
+The IP address of the destination server as well as that of the current machine is insert form a packet.
 * The packet next arrives at the Link Layer.
 A frame header is added that includes the MAC address of the machine's NIC as well as the MAC address of the gateway (local router).
-As before, if the kernel does not know the MAC address of the gateway, it must broadcast an ARP query to find it.
+As before, if the kernel does not know the MAC address of the gateway, it must broadcast an ARP query to find it. add:this is tough
 At this point the packet is ready to be transmitted through either:

 * `Ethernet`_
 * `WiFi`_
 * `Cellular data network`_